bakito/vault-unsealer/README.md

 ### StatefulSet

-Use the label `vault-unsealer.bakito.net/stateful-set` to unseal a vault statfulset on kubernetes in the same namespace
+Use the label `vault-unsealer.bakito.net/stateful-set` to unseal a kubernetes vault statefulset in the same namespace

 Example: